joelcarlson/joelcarlson.github.io/_posts/2015-08-18-CentreScale.md

   - Training and testing centered and scaled together
   - Training and testing centered separately

-For each situation we will train 1000 svm models using the default parameters from the `e1071` R package.
 Datawise, we will use a set from the [UCI machine learning repository](http://archive.ics.uci.edu/ml/datasets/Wine).
 The dataset is a series of wine measurements, quantifying things like "Alcohol Content", "Color Intensity", and "Hue" for 178 wines.
 The goal is to predict the region the wine came from based on the measurements.

-There are actually 13 variables in the data, but we are going to use only the 5 with the highest standard deviation, since this is for demonstration purposes, not pure predictive accuracy.

 ##Summarizing the data

 Let's take a quick look at the mean and standard deviation of each column in the data (sorted by SD):

 <table>
  <thead>